For urgent consular assistance call

 You need to purchase extra insurance from Asistur, the Cuban insurance provider if you:

 The list of duty-free items that you can take into Cuba is limited.
-If customs authorities consider any item is not for personal use, they can seize it.
+If customs authorities consider any item isn't for personal use, they can seize it.
 Equipment that draws heavily on electricity or uses satellite technology can also be confiscated.

 Contact the nearest embassy or consulate of Cuba for details about official requirements for minors travelling without their parents.